Forms Rendering

 ->setTranslator(null);

-For validation rules, specific parameters are also passed to the translator, for example for rule:
+For validation rules, specific parameters are also passed to the translator.
+For example, for the rule:

 $form->addPassword('password', 'Password:')

-$translator->translate('Password has to be at least %d characters long', 8);
+$translator->translate('Password must be at least %d characters long', 8);

 and thus can choose the correct plural form for the word characters